History of the Soviet Union (1927–1953): Interpreting the purges

-Foreign relations 1927–1939
+Foreign relations, 1927–1939

 The Soviet government had forfeited foreign-owned private companies during the creation of the RSFSR and the USSR.
 Foreign investors did not receive any monetary or material compensation.
 The USSR also refused to pay tsarist-era debts to foreign debtors.
 The young Soviet polity was a pariah because of its openly stated goal of supporting the overthrow of capitalistic governments.
 It sponsored workers' revolts to overthrow numerous capitalistic European states, but they all failed.
-Lenin reversed radical experiments and restored a sort of capitalism with NEC.
+Lenin reversed radical experiments and restored a sort of capitalism with the NEC.
 The Comintern was ordered to stop organizing revolts.
 Starting in 1921 Lenin sought trade, loans and recognition.
 One by one, foreign states reopened trade lines and recognized the Soviet government.
 The United States was the last major polity to recognise the USSR in 1933.
 In 1934, the French government proposed an alliance and led 30 governments to invite the USSR to join the League of Nations.
 The USSR had achieved legitimacy but was expelled in December 1939 for aggression against Finland.

 In 1928, Stalin pushed a leftist policy based on his belief in an imminent great crisis for capitalism.
 Various European communist parties were ordered not to form coalitions and instead to denounce moderate socialists as social fascists.
 Activists were sent into labour unions to take control away from socialists–a move the British unions never forgave.
 By 1930, the Stalinists started suggesting the value of alliance with other parties, and by 1934 the idea to form a Popular Front had emerged.
 Comintern agent Willi Münzenberg was especially effective in organizing intellectuals, antiwar and pacifist elements to join the anti-Nazi coalition.
 Communists would form coalitions with any party to fight fascism.
 For Stalinists, the Popular Front was simply an expedient, but to rightists, it represented the desirable form of transition to socialism.